alleyinteractive/alley-scripts/docs/snapshot-releases.md

 3. **Changeset**: At least one [changeset](./versioning-publishing.md) must exist for the packages you want to snapshot.
 Run `npm run changeset` on your branch before triggering the workflow.

-4. **Trusted Publisher**: The `snapshot-release.yml` workflow must be configured as a Trusted Publisher on npmjs.com alongside `release.yml`.
+4. **Trusted Publisher**: The `release.yml` workflow (which contains the `snapshot` job) must be configured as a Trusted Publisher on npmjs.com.
 See [Versioning and Publishing § Trusted Publishers](./versioning-publishing.md#trusted-publishers) for setup steps.

 ## How to Create a Snapshot Release